 Can ABA therapy help in improving relationships for individuals with autism?

-Yes, ABA therapy can provide individuals with autism the tools they need to improve communication, emotional regulation, and social skills.
-It can also help families and partners develop effective strategies for better interaction.
+Yes.
+ABA therapy provides autistic individuals with tools to improve communication, emotional regulation, and social skills — all of which directly support relationship quality.
+It also helps partners and family members develop effective strategies for understanding and responding to autistic behavior.

 Why is My Autistic Boyfriend Ignoring Me?
 Insights & Advice